PLS Seminars are held throughout the year in Tokyo and Osaka. Check out the latest information about upcoming seminars.

 We look forward to seeing you at upcoming seminars.
-In order to maximize the time for practical demonstrations and hands-on training, we ask that you do some preparation by reading manual entries, watching training videos and listening to homework CDs.
-While this pre-seminar homework load may seem daunting, there is a payoff: less time enduring 'how to' and 'why' lectures, and more spent honing your skills in mock-teaching sessions.
+In order to maximize the time for practical demonstrations and hands-on training, we ask that you do some preparation by reading manual entries, watching training videos and doing some of the homework that our students do.
+While this pre-seminar preparation load may seem daunting, there is a payoff: less time enduring 'how to' and 'why' lectures, and more spent honing your skills in mock-teaching sessions.

-All this will be a fair amount of preparation, so we encourage you to spread it out into a few hours per week, so as not to risk being overloaded in the final hours.
-Not doing all preparatory reading and listening will seriously compromise both your gains at the seminar and our effort to teach.
-Lectures will be in English.
-You might want to record the lectures for review.
+All this will be a fair amount of preparation, so we encourage you to start early and spread it out into a few hours per week, so as not to risk being overloaded in the final hours.
+Doing all preparatory reading and homework will seriously benefit both your gains at the seminar and our effort to teach.
+These seminars will be primarily conducted in English.

 Please send us your completed Teacher's Questionnaire to us at least a week before the seminar, so that we'll have an adequate picture of your needs and interests.
 You can fax it to us at 03-5306-5738 or fill it online here.

-To evaluate seminar homework preparation, a quiz will be given at your schools before the seminar.
+To evaluate seminar preparation, an online quiz will be sent to your schools before the seminar.
 A quiz will also be given at the end of each day of the seminar, to measure learning and afford end-of-seminar review of what's been covered.
 Grades from these three quizzes will be compiled and sent to you, through your schools, soon after the seminar.